- Duration: 10 Days / 9 Nights

 - Egypt entry visa.

-Day 2: Visit the Giza Pyramids and Memphis City
+Day 2: Visit the Pyramids and Memphis before flying to Luxor.

 Giza Pyramids Complex